Tax Benefits of West Virginia's 529 College Savings Plan

 Rules for Claiming the Unlimited Tax Deduction

-If you plan on paying for college tuition for a child or another loved one, you should have as much information as possible about the 529 college savings program in your state.
+If you plan on paying for college tuition for a child or another dependent, you should have as much information as possible about the 529 college savings program in your state.
 This article includes an overview of West Virginia's plan and the tax benefits available to contributors.

 What to Expect From West Virginia's College Savings Plan

-What makes West Virginia's 529 plan stand out from the plans available in other states?
-For starters, residents who contribute to the state's 529 plan can deduct the entire amount of their contribution, up to the extent of their income.
-That nearly puts West Virginia in a league of its own when it comes to 529 plans.
-It is one of four states in the country that allow unlimited deductions for its college savings plan.
+What makes West Virginia's 529 plan different from the plans available in other states?
+First, residents who contribute to the state's 529 plan can deduct the entire amount of their contribution up to the extent of their income.
 Moreover, unused deductions may be carried forward for a maximum of five years.

-What the WV 529 Plan Tax Deduction Worth
+What the WV 529 Plan Tax Deduction Is Worth

-West Virginia residents trying to decide whether to use a WV 529 plan versus another state's Section 529 plan need to account for the potential tax savings of contributing to their in-state plan.
-In other words, will they be able to save more or less with West Virginia's plan than with another state's?
+West Virginia residents trying to decide whether to use a WV 529 plan versus another state's Section 529 plan needs to account for the potential tax savings of contributing to their in-state plan.
+In other words, will they be able to save more or less with West Virginia's plan than with another state's plan?

-Whether or not you think you understand the benefits of West Virginia's college savings program, it's important to consult with a tax advisor or a similar professional before signing up.
-Make sure you've researched all of the options available to you and can, therefore, make the best decision for your family as far as savings for college is concerned.
+Consult with a tax advisor or a similar professional before signing up for a 529 plan.
+Make sure you have researched all of the options available to you and can, therefore, make the best decision for your family.

 Claiming the Tax Deduction